-(Second Degree) (Pre-requisite: 3205; Corequisites: 3105, 3307, 3408, 3315, 3380.)
+(Pre-requisite: NURS 3205; Co-requisites: NURS 3105, 3307, 3408, 3315, 3380.)
 This course provides students with the opportunity to demonstrate foundational professional nursing skills through clinical and simulated nursing activities for patients experiencing common health problems in a variety of health care settings.

-3520 Chronic Care Nursing Clinical (CL 5:0:15 WE)
+3520.
+Chronic Care Nursing Clinical (CL 5:0:15 H)

-(Pre-requisite: Satisfactory completion of all first semester courses; Co-requisites: 4112, 4114, 4312, 4314, 4214, 3385.)
+(Pre-requisite: Satisfactory completion of all first semester courses; Co-requisites: NURS 4112, 4114, 4312, 4314, 4214, 3385.)
 This course provides opportunities for students to integrate knowledge and theory essential to the care of patients experiencing chronic health altercations with special focus on the needs of the aging population.
-Clinical judgment and reasoning, therapeutic nursing skills, genetics and pharmacology concepts necessary for chronic care delivery are demonstrated in the application of evidence based on nursing care through case studies and weekly clinical experiences.
+Clinical judgment and reasoning, therapeutic nursing skills, genetics and pharmacology concepts necessary for chronic care delivery are demonstrated in the application of evidence based nursing care through case studies and weekly clinical experiences.

 4112.
-Practicum in Pediatric Nursing (CL 1:0:3 WE)
+Practicum in Pediatric Nursing (CL)

-(Second Degree) (Pre-requisite: Satisfactory completion of all first semester courses; Co-requisite: All second semester courses.)
-This clinical laboratory experience provides opportunities to care for children, families, groups and communities in pediatric settings using evidence based knowledge from the theory courses.
+(Pre-requisite: Satisfactory completion of all first semester courses; Co-requisite: All second semester courses.)
+This clinical laboratory experience provides opportunities to care for children, families, groups and communities in pediatric settings using evidence-based knowledge from the theory courses.

 4114.
-Practicum in Mental Health Nursing
+Practicum in Mental Health Nursing (CL) (1:0:3 H)

-(CL 1:0:3 WE)

-(Second Degree) (Pre-requisite: Satisfactory completion of all first semester courses; Co-requisite: All second semester courses.)
+(Pre-requisite: Satisfactory completion of all first semester courses; Co-requisite: All second semester courses.)
 This clinical course provides opportunities for students to plan and provide holistic care for patients in mental health settings using evidence based knowledge.

 4214.
-Research (2:2:0 WB)
+Research (2:2:0 O)

-(Second Degree) (Prerequisite: Satisfactory completion of all first semester courses; Corequisite: NURS 3385, 3520, 4312, 4314, 4112, 4114) This course will address basic research concepts and explore the relationship of research to theory and evidence based practice.
+(Pre-requisite: Satisfactory completion of all first semester courses; Corequisite: NURS 3385, 3520, 4312, 4314, 4112, 4114) This course will address basic research concepts and explore the relationship of research to theory and evidence-based practice.
 The purpose of the course is to develop skills in critical appraisal and summary of the evidence in order to identify best practices in clinical care.

 4219.
-Clinical Competence II: Practicum in Integration of Nursing (CL 2:0:6 WE)
+Clinical Competence II: Practicum in Integration of Nursing (CL) (2:0:6 H)